sr2echa/anti-www/README.md

 # anti-www
-An extention to enforce https and redirect to the apex domain instead of www.&lt;domain>
+An extention to enforce https and redirect to the apex domain instead of www. <domain>

+yk y........